saifx19/multivariate-lstm-stock-price-prediction/README.md

 ### Data

-The dataset for this project is obtrained from [NASDAQ Historical Data](https://www.nasdaq.com/market-activity/quotes/historical).
+The dataset for this project is obtained from [NASDAQ Historical Data](https://www.nasdaq.com/market-activity/quotes/historical).

 ### 1. Data Pre-processing